High heart rate strength training (HHRST)

 Cool down with static stretches for these areas:

-Once you have completed the six weeks training schedule it is time to take a few days active rest and let your body fully recover.
-Find an activity you thoroughly enjoy and just have fun as your neuromuscular systems recuperate.
-After this self-imposed break is over it will be time to get back into the gym.
+Once you have completed the six weeks training schedule, it is time to take a few days of active rest and let your body fully recover.
+Find an activity you thoroughly enjoy and have fun as your neuromuscular systems recuperate.
+After this self-imposed break is over, it will be time to get back into the gym.

-Once back into the HHRST mode start out at 70% HRmax and strength for the first week of just two sessions.
-The following week make sure to raise the intensity up to 75% cardio and strength for the three times you will work out.
+Once back into the HHRST mode start at 70% HRmax and strength for the first week of just two sessions.
+The following week make sure to raise the intensity to 75% cardio and strength for the three times you will work out.

 Alternate the intensity levels between the twice a week and three times a week session.
 At the same time, you are alternating, you will also be raising and lowering the percentages each week until you are working out at between 80% and 85% in both categories.

 Appendix A - Maximum heart rate (HRmax)

 The most common method to determine your HRmax is to subtract your age from 220.
-However, this can be off as much as 10% of the true figure.
+However, this can be off as much as 10% of the actual figure.
 Once you have determined your HRmax multiply this answer by 60-80% and you will have your exercise target heart range.
 The Karvonen formula is a better option to use:

 The most precise target heart rate formula is the one devised by Tanaka: